 The city has four network TV stations.
 NBC (here) and PBS (by repeater) had the area to themselves for half a century, then CBS and ABC muscled in in 2005.
 Fox was available over the air from Richmond and is also local.
 Several stations have repeaters here.
 All the networks are available over the air for free or at extra cost on cable and satellites.

-TV here has the usual humdrum newscast common to every TV station in America.
-All the stations use the identical format.
-If the FCC passed a rule that all TV newscasts had to copy each other in everything, nothing here would change.
+TV has the usual humdrum newscast format common to every TV station in America.
+All the stations are identical, just different faces.

 Small market TV doesn't go overboard covering news.
-That's expensive.
-So to fill the time, an over-dressed manakin discusses the weather in exhaustive detail at least twice in every news broadcast.
+To fill the time, an over-dressed manakin discusses the weather in exhaustive detail at least twice in every news broadcast.

 In 2007 our TV cable company, the ill-fated Adelphia, was bought out of receivership by Comcast.
-They have an exclusive contract ending this year, at which time the city will pay a beltway "franchise consultant" big bucks to negotiate a new contract no better than the old and possibly worse.
+They have an exclusive contract.
+When it ends, the city will again pay a beltway "franchise consultant" big bucks to negotiate a new contract no better than the old and possibly worse.
 C'est la vie.

 DirectTV and DishNet satellites are at an elevation of around 23 degrees, not ideal in hilly terrain but available to nearly everyone.
 Cloud cover matters about 6 to 10 hours a month at my house.

-There are ample movie theaters here, some of them multiplex.
-They are all too loud and too cold.
-And there's a drive-in, but it's 30 miles, 47 minutes away in Fork Union.
+There are two multiplex movie theaters here.
+They are too loud and too cold.
+And there's a drive-in 30 miles away in Fork Union.